katiedavis/working-guide/APP.md

 ReactDOM.hydrate(<App />, document.getElementById('app'));
 ```

-FYI: Why use hydrate instead of render?
+👩🏻‍🏫: Why use hydrate instead of render?
 ReactDOM.hydrate() is same as render(),
 but is used to hydrate(attach event listeners) to a container whose HTML
 contents were rendered by ReactDOMServer.
 React will attempt to attach event
 listeners to the existing markup.
 Using ReactDOM.render() to hydrate a